Use models in Model Garden

 Replace MODEL_ID with the model ID from the previous list command, such as google/gemma@gemma-2b or stabilityai/stable-diffusion-xl-base-1.0.

-3. Deploy a model to an endpoint by running the gcloud beta ai model-garden models deploy command.
-Model Garden generates a display name for your endpoint and uses the default deployment configuration unless you specify additional argument and values.
+3. To deploy a model to an endpoint, run the gcloud ai model-garden models deploy command.
+By default, Model Garden generates a display name for your endpoint and uses the default deployment configuration.
+You can override these defaults by specifying additional arguments.

 To run the command asynchronously, include the --asynchronous flag.